Five Steps to a Successful Compliance Monitoring Program

-The answer is to screen every individual for exclusions, lapsed licenses and other disciplinary measures across all necessary sanction and licensure lists every month.
-Whether you are looking to outsource or committed to managing in house, here are five critical success factors for every compliance monitoring program.
+The answer is to screen every physician and medical provider for exclusions, lapsed licenses and other disciplinary measures across all necessary sanction and licensure lists every month.
+Whether you are looking to outsource to an exclusion and sanction screen service like EPStaffCheck™ or committed to managing in house, here are five critical success factors for every compliance monitoring program.

 1. Searching the major federal, state and independent lists is necessary, but not nearly enough.

-Your team checks Office of Inspector General (OIG/LEIE), System for Award Management (SAM), Medicare Exclusions, Medicaid Sanctions – but are they drilling further?
-There are dozens of additional federal and national sources to check, including the Social Security Administration’s Death Master File (DMF), National Practitioner Data Bank (NPDB) and the CMS Preclusion List to name just a few.
+Your team checks Office of Inspector General List of Excluded Individual/Entities (OIG LEIE), System for Award Management (SAM, formerly an EPLS search), Medicare Exclusions, Medicaid Sanctions – but are they drilling further?
+There are dozens of additional federal and national sources to check, including the Social Security Death Master File (SSDMF search, also known as an SSDI search), National Practitioner Data Bank (NPDB), the CMS Preclusion List, the Specially Designated Nationals And Blocked Persons List (SDN List) from the Office of Foreign Assets Control (OFAC), to name just a few.
 Each state has several additional lists – some down to the county level.
 It is critical to check lists in all the state(s) your organization is in as well as all pipeline areas, meaning bordering states and any other states where the individual being screened may have worked or practiced previously.